 How to teach your kids to be kind

 Ask just about any parent what they want for their kids and they’ll invariably mention something about kindness.
 Which makes sense, because none of us sets out to raise unkind kids, right?
-We’re not aiming for our kids to grow up and become jerks (at least I hope not!).
 But can you teach your kids to be kind?
 And do you actually need to teach kindness?